Joannarama/Project_1/README.md

 ### Design Choices

-The website design is a justaposition of strong accent colours with bold graphics based on the Devhaus branding and the use of white space which gives structure and clarity ensuring the content is easy to navigate, read and access.
+The website design is a juxtaposition of strong accent colours with bold graphics based on the Devhaus branding and the use of white space which gives structure and clarity ensuring the content is easy to navigate, read and access.

 The calls to action stand out and attract the eye, encouraging the user to make a particular user journey to the contact us page.